TUM-DAML/seml/examples/README.md

 Note that this will only run your own experiments in parallel on a GPU.
 It will never run your experiments on a GPU that is reserved by another user's job.
+Furthermore, only experiments from the same batch share jobs.

 ## Check the status of your Slurm jobs